Advancing Racial Equity In the Field of Philanthropy, Non-Profit, and Fundraising

 Eligibility and Restrictions

-The Breakin' It Down awards are open to nonprofit, philanthropy, and fundraising professionals, community leaders, and volunteers and nonprofit organizations serving under-represented and underserved communities in the Chicago area, who meet the eligibility criteria.
-Nominations may be made by anyone, e.g., the organization of the candidate, community members, funders, or members of any of the Breakin it Down partner organizations.
-Self-nomination is also encouraged.
-During their term of service, BID Committee members are not eligible to nominate or for nomination.
+The Breakin' It Down Awards are open to nonprofit, philanthropy, and fundraising professionals, volunteers, community leaders, and nonprofit organizations serving under-recognized communities in the Chicago area and who meet the eligibility criteria.
+Nominations may be made by anyone familiar with the candidate's achievements, e.g., the organization of the candidate, community members, funders, or members of any of the Breakin it Down partner organizations.
+Self-nominations are also welcome.
+During their term of service, Fiscal Sponsor staff and Breaking' It Down Committee and subcommittee members are not eligible to nominate or for nomination.

 Awardees may receive this award more than once, but only for completely distinct/separate achievements or service and then only after five (5) years following the award, except under special circumstances approved by the Breakin' It Down Planning Committee.
 Their nomination package must be significantly different from their previous winning nomination package.
 This means it must be at least 50% different in both content and wording (i.e. it should reflect current information and not simply rehash previous information.